Retreat of glaciers since 1850: Canadian Rockies and Coast and Columbia Mountains

 Valdez Glacier has thinned 90 m over the last century, exposing barren ground near the glacial margins.

-In the Canadian Rockies, glaciers are generally larger and more widespread than to the south in the Rocky Mountains.
+In the Canadian Rockies, glaciers are generally larger and more widespread than to the south in the U.S. Rocky Mountains.
 One of the more accessible in the Canadian Rockies is the Athabasca Glacier, which is an outlet glacier of the 325 km2 Columbia Icefield.
 The Athabasca Glacier has retreated 1500 m since the late 19th century.
 Its rate of retreat has increased since 1980, following a period of slow retreat from 1950 to 1980.
 The Peyto Glacier in Alberta covers an area of about 12 km2, and retreated rapidly during the first half of the 20th century, stabilized by 1966, and resumed shrinking in 1976.

 The Illecillewaet Glacier in British Columbia's Glacier National Park (Canada), part of the Selkirk Mountains (west of the Rockies) has retreated 2 km since first photographed in 1887.

 In Garibaldi Provincial Park in Southwestern British Columbia over 505 km2, or 26%, of the park, was covered by glacier ice at the beginning of the 18th century.
 Ice cover decreased to 297 km2 by 1987–1988 and to 245 km2 by 2005, 50% of the 1850 area.
 The 50 km2 loss in the last 20 years coincides with negative mass balance in the region.
 During this period all nine glaciers examined have retreated significantly.